tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 There were the photos of that day.
 The one of the man with disconcerting grin, and the one of the girls.
 There they were standing there with Sayaka, but....

-Sayaka's face was just a gray splotch, like someone had scratched it out... *violently*.
+Sayaka's face was just a gray splotch, like someone had scratched it out...

 Except it wasn't *scratched* out, it had been printed *INTO* the photo.